-Three funded packages of learning are available in response to COVID-19.
-The rapid induction programme (aimed at new staff), refresher training (aimed at existing staff) and a volunteer programme.
+Three packages of learning are available.
+The rapid induction programme (aimed at new staff), refresher training (aimed at existing staff) and a volunteer programme were set up as a Covid-19 response and will be discontinued at the end of the financial year.

 The three packages of learning